ABOUT US

 Uniform

 For concerts we wear purple T shirts and a colourful scarf which we have fun trying to tie before concerts!
-For outdoor performances, we also wear snuggly purple hoodies to keep us warm.
+For more formal occasions we wear smart, sparkly black with scarves and for outdoor performances we wear snuggly purple hoodies in addition to our T shirts.

 Social Events

 We love socialising together almost as much as we love singing!
-We really enjoy our film nights and choir meals, especially at Christmas, and in July each year we celebrate our beloved LSC with an Awards night.
-We're also very lucky to have the Liverpool Empire and Everyman/Playhouse theatres close by, and LSC Theatre outings have included: Legally Blonde, Hairspray, Billy Elliot, Kinky Boots, Paint Your Wagon, Sweeney Todd, Calendar Girls and Les Misérables.
+We really enjoy our film nights and choir meals, especially at Christmas.
+In July each year we celebrate our beloved choir with a LSC Awards night.
+We're very lucky to have the Liverpool Empire and Everyman/Playhouse theatres close by, and recent LSC Theatre outings have included: Dear Evan Hansen, A Chorus Line, Legally Blonde, Hairspray, Billy Elliot, Kinky Boots, White Christmas, Paint Your Wagon, Sweeney Todd, Calendar Girls and Les Misérables.

 REPERTOIRE